Missing Pet Advice

 Realising your pet is missing is a real shock.
 Panic sets in and there are many questions ...

-- If not already registered add your pet onto the NZCAR.
+- Report your pet missing to the NZCAR and check your contact details are up to date.
 The advantages of the NZCAR include:

 - The NZCAR has over 850 specialist companion animal organisations registered to use the database.
 These organisations are equipped with microchip readers to quickly scan found animals and have access to the NZCAR to find your contact details.